ellolo/visual-keras/README.md

 In alternative, the package _saliency_ and the module _activation_maximization_ can be used to obtain raw saliency maps and  maximal images as numpy array.

+This library is compatible and has been tested with python 3.7 and python 2.7.

 ## Usage
 Please refer to the Juptyer notebook for example usage.